Checks¶

 pytest example:

-Warns and returns the number of errors relating to JSON Schema validation.
+Warn and return the number of errors relating to JSON Schema validation.

 Uses the jsonschema module.